 Problem Possible Cause - Solution No image appears on the external monitor I have plugged in and powered on.
 You haven't installed the video driver and configured it appropriately from the Control Panel .
-See Appendix C for instructions on installing and configuring the video driver.
+See Appendix B for instructions on installing and configuring the video driver.
+When playing a video in Media Player, while using a 4K panel, the counting timer area at the bottom of the screen appears to be cut off slightly.
+The size of text, apps and other items in Settings > System > Display is set to 250% .
+In this case it is recommended that the setting should be less than 250% .
+When you are playing a game and you use the Windows Key to switch to the desktop an error message, or Blue Screen, occurs.
+This is a DirectX compatibility issue.
+In this case disable DirectX from within the game controls.
 You forget the boot password .
 If you forget the password, you may have to discharge the battery of the CMOS.
 Contact your service representative for help.